 If you need help choosing, we’re happy to help.
 Home prices in each neighborhood, for instance, will help us whittle down the list.

-If commute is a concern, choose neighborhoods close to public transportation or near highways.
+If the commute is a concern, choose neighborhoods close to public transportation or near highways.

 Give us a copy of your “wants” list and we’ll help you determine which neighborhoods you can afford to live in and which meet your needs and desires.